maduranga20/Restaurant-website-/README.md

 ## Technologies
-The technologies that I have been useing this project are -HTML
+The technologies that I have been using this project are -HTML
 -CSS

  ## Process
  If you know anyother programming languages are allow to submit.

  Ex:- You can allow to use bootstrap insted of CSS.

     I expect from contributors
     -Find Issues then Clink on Issue tab.
 Discribe the issue.